 Reykjavik is a solo traveler’s dream: a bustling, modern city with a unique, ancient culture, all in the safest country in the world.
 Visit during the summer to see the fantastic setting of the midnight sun and visit the Heidmörk Nature Reserve, or come in the winter to witness the spectacular northern lights.
 The city has dozens of well-maintained bike paths, which you can use to easily tour the city with a rented bike.
-Be sure to get the Rekjavik City Card when you visit, as it will get you free entry to many museums, parks and pools, as well as unlimited free bus and ferry rides!
-After you arrive, you may want to peruse these tips for how to get over jet lag.
+Be sure to get the Rekjavik City Card when you visit, as it will get you free entry to many museums, parks, and pools, as well as unlimited free bus and ferry rides!
+Here are 15 more things everyone should do alone at least once.

-New York is a great place to see on your own, even (perhaps especially) if you’re young and broke.
+New York is a great place to see on solo vacations, even (perhaps especially) if you’re young and broke.
 Finding a place to stay will be your biggest expense—besides that, it’s surprisingly easy to find cheap but good food and entertainment throughout the city.
 Get some take-out and eat it in Central Park, go to one of any number of poetry readings or art opening on any given night, walk along the well-maintained High Line, an elevated railway-turned-park, filled with local vendors and public art.
-Did you know that New York City is the birthplace of a number of words and phrases you probably use all the time?
+Don’t miss the 15 best summer vacation destinations in America.

 There’s a lot more than politics going on in DC.
 This vibrant city rivals New York in terms of good food, art, and culture.
 It’s beyond easy to get around the city on the DC Metro, including to all the memorials and museums that every American ought to visit.
 Once you’ve done the National Mall, go to the National Museum of Women in the Arts for a slightly deeper cut.
 In the evening, stop by Busboys and Poets to peruse their excellent selection of books (including lots of local authors) with a cocktail in hand.
 These are the astonishing facts you never knew about the 50 states.

 Skip the more crowded parks for Hot Springs, nestled in the middle of the town with the same name.
 The park contains 47 natural hot springs, all of which come out at a piping hot 143 degrees F. This means that you can’t get in the springs themselves—but you can go to the nearby Bathhouse Row (on Interstate 7) with many commercial bathhouses for luxurious soaking.
 Most places, like Buckstaff Baths, offer separate facilities for men and women.
-Hike up Hot Springs Mountain in the mornings, then unwind at one of the many relaxing bathhouses afterwards.
-Here’s why some grown-up tub-time is the stress-melter you need right now.
+Hike up Hot Springs Mountain in the mornings, then unwind at one of the many relaxing bathhouses afterward.
+These are 12 tropical island vacations you can take without leaving the country.

 The southern hospitality and the laid-back city culture of Nashville mean that you’ll find yourself with some new friends by the end of your first night there.
 Nashville is a great city for walking around and for seeing live music: Try to do some of both!
 Go on a guided wildflower hike.
-Catch a concert at the Grand Ole Opry or the Ryman Auditorium, or, if you’re pressed for cash, check out the free weekly concerts at the Frist Museum.
-In the evening, treat yourself to a rich dinner at The Southern, then use this recipe to make their delicious biscuits at home.
+Catch a concert at the Grand Ole Opry or the Ryman Auditorium, or, if you’re pressed for cash during solo vacations, check out the free weekly concerts at the Frist Museum.
+In the evening, treat yourself to a rich dinner at The Southern.

-The Twin Cities have more to boast than a friendly population: Solo travelers will love the plentiful craft breweries and indie bookshops.
+The Twin Cities have more to boast than a friendly population: Solo vacations can include stops to the plentiful craft breweries and indie bookshops.
 Check out the Freehouse for a “breakfast to beer” menu with everything from oysters to tacos to breakfast pasta, then walk or bike down the Greenway, a 5.5-mile park trail that can take you through the Chain of Lakes.
 Get a feel for local literature at Magers & Quinn Booksellers, the largest independent bookstore in the Twin Cities.
 In the morning, get a delicious latte and light breakfast from The Bachelor Farmer, just off the Mississippi River.
-Don’t miss the most iconic books set in Minnesota, and every other state in the U.S.
+Next, start planning one of these 17 vacations everyone should take before turning 50.